dxdxdt/PALHM/doc/config-fmt.md

 ##### Backup Object Definition Object
 * "path": path to the backup output on the backend **(REQUIRED)**
+* "alloc-size": the expected size of the object in bytes
 * "group": the id of a [Backup Object Group Definition Object](#backup-object-group-definition-object)
 * "pipeline": array of